Crime Watch

 Tips to Help Avoid Being a Target for Crime

-• Always lock your home's doors and windows, even if you are at home.
+• Always lock your doors and windows, even if you are at home.
+Close your garage door.

 • When leaving town for an extended period, have a trusted friend, neighbor or family member take care of your home.
 Ask them to pick up your mail, newspapers and other deliveries.